What is a Business Line of Credit?

 - Borrow only as needed and pay interest only on withdrawn funds.

-- Credit replenishes with each repayment for continuous access.
+- Credit is replenished with each repayment, providing continuous access.

 - Helpful for covering regular expenses or unexpected costs.